ShaishavGandhi/AppNotice_android/AppNotice/README.md

 AppNoticeSDK project: This is the SDK project.
 It can be built and used directly as a module, exported as an AAR and exported as a JAR.

-Use_SDK_module project: This project uses the AppNoticeSDK project as a dependent module.
+FireBall_module project: This project uses the AppNoticeSDK project as a dependent module.
 It is used to rapidly develop and test the AppNoticeSDK without having to export it as a library.

 ####FireBall_module
 This workspace is used to develop test apps that include AppNoticeSDK as an AAR or as a JAR.
 It includes these three projects: